emilgeorgejames1/Social-login-with-django-allauth/README.md

 # Social-login-with-django-allauth
-User Authentication with a Google &amp; Facebook Account using Django Allauth
+User Authentication with a Google &amp; Facebook Accounts using Django Allauth

 Follow these steps to download and run the django-allauth example application in this directory: